viant/endly/README.md

 <a name="selenium"></a>
 **Selenium Runner**

-Selenium runner open a web session to run various action on web driver or web elements.
+Selenium runner opens a web session to run a various action on web driver or web elements.

 | Service Id | Action | Description | Request | Response |
 | --- | --- | --- | --- | --- |